jon-jacky/Piety/editors/edo.md

 Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
-Or, you can bypass the file system and run Python statements from selected text in any buffer.
+Or, you can bypass the file system and run Python statements from selected text in a buffer, or import or reload an entire module from a buffer.

 **edo.py** also provides a new command *X* for executing scripts of editor commands from an editor buffer with optional echo and delay, supported by the *[samysh](../shells/samysh.py)* module.

-This command is provided for testing *ed.py* itself, as well as the several other programs built on it (see below).
+The *X* command is provided for testing *ed.py* itself, as well as the several other programs built on it (see below).
 The echo and delay make it easy to see the effect of each command in the script.
 This is especially useful for testing the display editors based on *ed.py*.